Rationale for the Iraq War: Statements against oil as a rationale

-According to former Iraqi President Saddam Hussein, the United States did not need to invade Iraq to control the oil.
-The New York Times reported that in February 2003, Baghdad had offered to give the US first priority as it related to Iraq oil rights, as part of a deal to avert an impending invasion.
+The New York Times reported that in February 2003, Saddam Hussein had offered, through a clandestine backchannel, to give the United States first priority as it related to Iraq oil rights, as part of a deal to avert an impending invasion.
 The overtures intrigued the Bush administration but were ultimately rebuffed.

 In 2002, responding to a question about coveting oil fields, George W. Bush said "Those are the wrong impressions.
 I have a deep desire for peace.
 That's what I have a desire for.
 And freedom for the Iraqi people.
 See, I don't like a system where people are repressed through torture and murder in order to keep a dictator in place.
 That troubles me deeply.
 And so the Iraqi people must hear this loud and clear, that this country never has any intention to conquer anybody."

 Tony Blair stated that the hypothesis that the Iraq invasion had "some[thing] to do with oil" was a "conspiracy theory": "Let me first deal with the conspiracy theory that this is somehow to do with oil ...
 The very reason why we are taking the action that we are taking is nothing to do with oil or any of the other conspiracy theories put forward."

 Then Australian Prime Minister John Howard has dismissed on multiple occasions the role of oil in the Iraq Invasion: "We didn't go there because of oil and we don't remain there because of oil."
-In early 2003 John Howard stated, "No criticism is more outrageous than the claim that United States behaviour is driven by a wish to take control of Iraq's oil reserves."
+In early 2003 John Howard stated, "No criticism is more outrageous than the claim that United States behavior is driven by a wish to take control of Iraq's oil reserves."

-Economist Gary S. Becker stated in 2003 that "if oil were the driving force behind the Bush Administration’s hard line on Iraq, avoiding war would be the most appropriate policy".
+Economist Gary S. Becker stated in 2003 that "if oil were the driving force behind the Bush Administration's hard line on Iraq, avoiding war would be the most appropriate policy".

 According to economist Ismael Hossein-Zadeh (2006): "there is no evidence that, at least in the case of the current invasion of Iraq, oil companies pushed for or supported the war.
 On the contrary, there is strong evidence that, in fact, oil companies did not welcome the war because they prefer stability and predictability to periodic oil spikes that follow war and political convulsion".

 Political scientist John S. Duffield wrote in 2012 that "no compelling evidence, either in the form of declassified documents or participants' memoirs, has yet emerged indicating that oil was a prominent factor or constant consideration in the thinking of decision makers within the Bush administration".

 Political scientist Jeff Colgan wrote in 2013 that "Even years after the 2003 Iraq War, there is still no consensus on the degree to which oil played a role in that war."
 Colgan said that the fact that oil contracts were awarded to non-American companies, including Russian and Chinese corporations, is evidence against the view that the war was for oil.